phil-blain/CICE-Consortium-CICE-wiki/CICE-Input-Data.md

 ```

 ## Updated Files
+Recently added or updated input data will be available in the complete input data download (ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_all.tar.gz).
+However, users needing just the new files can download just the updated files here: ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_new.tar.gz .

-A list of file updates or additions will be shown here.
+A list of file updates or additions is shown below and will be updated with new additions.
+After 6 months the files will be incorporated in the full data files an no longer considered "new".
+Users will be responsible for downloading and extracting the new files.

 We have adopted a convention of appending any new files with `_yyyymmdd` for the date the file was created to better track any file updates or additions.
-Updated files will be included in the CICE_data_all.tar.gz data described above and users will be responsible for downloading and extracting the new files.

 ### List of new files and date added to ftp tarballs
-* September 18, 2018: CICE_data/forcing/gx1/WOA/MONTHLY/
+* _September 18, 2018_: CICE_data/forcing/gx1/WOA/MONTHLY/
-      - nitrate_climatologyWOA_gx1v6f.nc
+  * nitrate_climatologyWOA_gx1v6f.nc
-      - silicate_climatologyWOA_gx1v6f.nc
+  * silicate_climatologyWOA_gx1v6f.nc